 As his fingers work the strings on those hard-driving or long dreamy sequences, his body in constant motion, sometimes companion sounds spring from his lips.
 Many of Howard’s performances are accompanied by this passionate punctuation of howls, moans and whispers.
 The combination is dramatic and transports the music to a different level.

-He’s admired as far as Memphis, where his band recently represented the Washington Blues Society at the International Blues Competition, and enjoys a huge fan base here in the pacific northwest, as evidenced by his regular appearances at the Highway 99 Blues Club and the generous donations to his latest self-funded project, an instrumental CD of popular songs.
+He’s admired as far as Memphis, where his band represented the Washington Blues Society at the International Blues Competition in 2016, and enjoys a huge fan base here in the Pacific Northwest, as evidenced by his regular appearances at the Highway 99 Blues Club and the generous donations to his latest self-funded project, an instrumental CD of popular songs.

 In his capable and creative hands, Pink Floyd’s Breathe and the lofty strains of Moon River are molded into equals.
 America the Beautiful is as sumptuous and thrilling as a Prince or Bowie classic, and feel at home on the same recording.
 The new compilation, For the Love of Song, is a collection of “spontaneous compositions” he found himself performing during the offertories at the church.